chinamike65/hugo-tuolesi/content/book3/book3en.md

 Prostration can also combat arrogance, and prostration is also a method of whole-body exercise, which can cure many serious diseases.

-2) The intention is to pay homage to as many Buddhas as dust in a single dust, in the assembly of Bodhisattvas in various places, and the dust of the endless Dharma realm is also the same, and I deeply believe that all Buddhas are filled.
+2) The intention is to pay homage to as many Buddhas as dust in a single dust, in the assembly of Bodhisattvas in various places, and the dust of the endless Dharma realm is also the same, and deeply believe that all Buddhas are filled.

 First contemplate the various merits and virtues of the Buddhas and Tathagatas in the heart, and praise and rejoice;